How to Co Sleep with an Infant and Actually Wake Up Well-Rested

 Let’s start with the most basic: while some co-sleeping methods (like bed-sharing) are likely to leave you tossing and turning with worry for baby’s safety, a safe bedside co-sleeper helps you sleep soundly — while baby catches plenty of Z’s of their own!

-Let’s break down all the reasons why bedside co-sleepers are the no-brainer way that parents support their own rest, while leaving their little one resting peacefully all night long.
-Here are 4 ways that bedside co-sleepers help you and baby get the quality sleep you crave:
+Let’s break down all the reasons why bedside co-sleepers are the no-brainer way that parents support their own rest.
+While leaving your little one resting peacefully all night long.

-Combine that need for a nutrient boost with a tiny tummy that can only take in a little milk at a time and you have the perfect formula for frequent feedings through the night.
+Combine that need for a nutrient boost with a tiny tummy that can only take in a little milk at a time.
+And what do you have?

-For parents who choose a detached crib or baby bassinet, those frequent feedings will mean constantly pushing back the covers, getting out of bed, leaning down into a crib, and then trying to find a position that will let baby feed…without you feeling uncomfortable.
+For parents who choose a detached crib or baby bassinet, those frequent feedings will mean constantly pushing back the covers, getting out of bed, leaning down into a crib, and trying to find a position that will let baby feed…without you feeling uncomfortable.

 And though your body and mind will both be ready to get some rest once baby is fed and you’re back in bed, getting comfy in your pillows and blankets again is going to take some time.